Wednesday, June 28, 2023

 Shoot and Scurry (A) Attack using Ranged Combat.
 Use your Max + Min dice.
 Defend yourself using your Mid die.

-Tricky Little Bastard (A) Attack one target using Acrobatics.
+Tricky Little CENSORED (A) Attack one target using Acrobatics.
 Use your Max + Min dice.
 That target cannot Defend or use reactions against this Attack.

 Upgrades & Masteries (optional):